ppy/osu/README.md

 ### Code analysis

 Before committing your code, please run a code formatter.
-This can be achieved with running `dotnet format` in the command line, or the `Format code` command in your IDE.
+This can be achieved by running `dotnet format` in the command line, or using the `Format code` command in your IDE.

 We have adopted some cross-platform, compiler integrated analyzers.
 They can provide warnings when you are editing, building inside IDE or from command line, as-if they are provided by the compiler itself.